neuphi/SPytorch/README.md

 == TODO ==

+ * how to find and properly import smodels from within utils
  * store nn folder in smodels or utils?
  * if neural net found, automatically use, else interpolate?
  * expand nn to 4(+4) input parameter for both branches?